How to Install Zoom on Ubuntu (26.04, 24.04, 22.04)

 Launch Zoom on Ubuntu

-Alternatively, open the Activities overview (top-left corner), search for “Zoom,” and click the result to launch from the desktop.
-The first launch prompts you to sign in or join a meeting; enter your account details or meeting ID to continue.
+Zoom is also available through the Activities overview.
+Search for “Zoom” and click the result to launch from the desktop.
+The first launch prompts you to sign in or join a meeting.

 Update Zoom on Ubuntu

-.deb package (manual): Download the latest version and reinstall.
-APT handles the upgrade automatically when you install a newer package over an existing one:
+The .deb method requires a manual update.
+Download the latest version and reinstall.
+APT handles the upgrade automatically when you install a newer package over an existing one.
+For more details on APT package management, see our guide on how to update packages on Ubuntu:

 wget -O zoom_amd64.deb https://zoom.us/client/latest/zoom_amd64.deb